matrix-org/synapse/contrib/docker/README.md

 # Synapse Docker

 The `matrixdotorg/synapse` Docker image will run Synapse as a single process.
-It does not provide any database server or TURN server that you should run separately.
+It does not provide a database server or a TURN server, you should run these separately.

-If you run a Postgres server, you should simply have it in the same Compose project or set the proper environment variables and the image will automatically use that server.
+If you run a Postgres server, you should simply include it in the same Compose project or set the proper environment variables and the image will automatically use that server.